hotosm/learnosm/beginner/start_josm.rst

 Change JOSM Settings
 --------------------

-* Before we begin using JOSM, it’s a good idea to change some of the settings so that is will be easier to use.
-To change the settings, click “Edit” on the top menu, and then click “Preferences.”
+* Before we begin using JOSM, it's a good idea to change some of the settings so that is will be easier to use.
+To change the settings, click "Edit" on the top menu, and then click "Preferences."

   .. figure:: ../_static/josm_preferences.png
      :align: center